akhoury6/rbcli/README.md

 Note that all options and parameters will have both a short and long version of the parameter available for use.

-## Getting Started
+## Getting Started (Lightweight)

-Creating a new skeleton command is as easy as running `rbcli init <filename>`.
-It will have these key items:
+For a lightweight skeleton that consists of a single file, use `rbcli init -t mini -n <projectname>`, or `rbcli init -t micro -n <projectname>` for an even more simplified one.

+These lightweight skeletons allow creating single-file applications/scripts using RBCli.
+They consolidate all of the options in the standard project format into these sections:

 * The configuration
 * Storage subsystem configuration (optional)
 * A command declaration
 * The parse command

 ### Configuration